thomzi12/experimentation/README.md

-# experimentation
+# Helper Scripts
-Python, etc. files related to experimentation
+Python, etc. files and notes related to data analyst work

 Some Pandas notes: